Sign In / Sign Out

 - Map and Locations

-The Department of Speech and Hearing Science at Arizona State University offers the Part-time Employment Program (PEP) with funding support from the Arizona Department of Education to assist school districts in meeting the critical need for qualified personnel in speech-language pathology.
-The PEP is a way to complete the master's in Speech Language Pathology over a three year period while working in the schools as a Speech Language Pathology Assistant (SLPA) or Speech Language Technician (SLT).
-Individuals admitted to ASU's Masters in Communication Disorders program attend afternoon classes twice a week during their first year and complete clinical training to be licensed as SLPAs in Arizona.
+The Part-time Employment Program (PEP) is supported by funding from the Arizona Department of Education to assist school districts in meeting the critical need for qualified personnel in speech-language pathology.
+The PEP is a way to complete the master's program in communication disorders over a three year period while working in the schools as a speech-language pathology assistant (SLPA) or speech-language technician (SLT).
+Individuals admitted to ASU's communication disorders master's program attend afternoon classes twice a week during their first year and complete clinical training to be licensed as SLPAs in Arizona.
 The PEP students then complete the remaining master's coursework and clinical training over the following two years while working in the schools.

 Individuals currently working in the schools as SLPAs or SLTs can apply to the master's program and complete the PEP.
 Once admitted to the master's program, individuals will need to arrange with their school district a part-time work schedule during the first year to accommodate courses and some clinical training, and district supervision by an ASHA-certified SLP.